-Action in school is organised so that progressively more powerful interventions are used to meet more significant need.
+Action in school is organised so that progressively more powerful interventions are used to meet increasing need.
 The range, type and intensity of interventions can be reduced as a child makes progress against their starting points.
 For most pupils, extra help will be provided within the classroom within the Quality First Teaching.
 Where extra help involves spending some time outside the ordinary classroom, it will nonetheless be in the context of the inclusive curriculum.
 An individual's timetable will be monitored closely to ensure that there is not an overload of interventions.
-Children will be placed in the tier that is most relevant to their needs.